trifonova-n/mask-rcnn-pytorch/README.md

 ![maskrcnn-result](http://chuantu.biz/t6/250/1520606201x-1404795469.png)

 There is still some work to be done.
-- [ ] ResNet101 backbone is good to go, but FPN backbone still need debugging.
 - [ ] ImageNet pretrained weights of backbone is ok, works need on COCO pretrained weights of the whole model
 - [ ] refined documentation and examples